AGENTS

 * Spin up multiple proof-of-concept ideas quickly.

-* Standardize onboarding for teammates with consistent template defaults.
+* Standardize onboarding for your teammates with consistent template defaults.

 ## Create command capabilities